Prag8855/aab/content/guides/pet-ownership.md

 In Berlin, your coverage must be at least 1 million euros.[^2] If you travel with your dog, make sure your insurance also covers you in other countries.
 If your dog is a [dangerous breed](/guides/pet-ownership#dangerous-breeds), make sure your insurance covers dangerous breeds.

 *Hundehaftpflichtversicherung* is cheap.
 It costs less than 5€ per month.
 Use [Tarifcheck](/out/tarifcheck-dogs) to compare prices.
 If you don't speak German, [Feather](/out/feather-dogs) and [GetSafe](/out/getsafe-dogs) offer dog liability insurance, and they speak English.
-They both cover dangerous breeds.[^7]
+They both cover dangerous breeds.

 ### Pet health insurance